Interviewer

 Abstract

-This interview was conducted by Dr. George Garrison with George Land and Samuel Foster with a focus on the History of Emmett Scott High School.
-Emmett Scott was the segregated high school for African-Americans, which was named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
-The school opened in 1920 and was closed in 1970 when full integration was implemented in Rock Hill, SC schools.
-Both Mr. Land and Mr. Foster were principals of Emmett Scott High School in the late 1960s with George Land serving as principal from 1967-1968 and Samuel Foster serving from 1968-1970 when the school closed.
+This interview was conducted by Dr. George Garrison with George C. Land and Samuel Foster for his History of Emmett Scott High School project.
+Both Mr. Land and Mr. Foster are former principals of the school.
+Emmett Scott High School was the segregated high school for African-Americans, which was named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
+The school opened in 1920 and was closed in 1970 when full integration was implemented in Rock Hill South Carolina schools.
+Mr. George land was principal from 1967-1968.
+Mr. Samuel Foster was principal from 1968-1970 when the school closed.
+Both Mr. Land and Mr. Foster discuss their experiences before and after serving as principal of Emmett Scott as well as the in the local community.
+Mr. Foster discusses some of his time with the South Carolina State General Assembly.

 Publication Date